What is Racism?

 Cultural Awareness and Levels of Action Continuum

-The 2017 campaign is themed, Show Racism the Door! and anyone can download a free activity kit and join the conversation on social media using #MarchOutRacism.
+The 2019 campaign is themed, Racism: Recognize it.
+Reject it! and anyone can download a free activity kit and join the conversation on social media using #MarchOutRacism.
 View latest campaign

 Please contact us for additional materials if you need them at (306) 721-6267 or email firstname.lastname@example.org